typesandtimes/tale/_posts/2019-05-19-fighting-the-clock-amherst-strike-1919.md

 revolution were both on the rise; and the town of Winnipeg, Manitoba had launched a general strike only days before.

-Chief among the strikers’ demands was to shorten the work day from ten hours to nine, at the same weekly pay.
-For these strikers, the bosses’ control over their time --- in the length of the work day --- fused with the government’s control over their time --- with the official observance of DST.
+Chief among the strikers' demands was to shorten the work day from ten hours to nine, at the same weekly pay.
+For these strikers, the bosses' control over their time --- in the length of the work day --- fused with the government's control over their time --- with the official observance of DST.
 It was only natural, then, for their anger to spread to the latter.